 I am professionally akin to the migratory bird.
 Ask me how but do not read between the lines.
-I am a second-generation journalist with three-decades experience in print, television, public relations and online media.
-My father was a non-migratory creature and served for nearly 25 years as a journalist in the Press Department of the USIS (United States Information Service) at the sprawling American Embassy seated in Chanakyapuri, New Delhi.
+I am a second-generation journalist with three-decades experience in print, television, advertising, public relations and online/digital/social media.
+My father was a non-migratory creature and served for over 25 years as a journalist in the Press Department of the USIS (United States Information Service) at the sprawling American Embassy seated in Chanakyapuri, New Delhi.

 I schooled out from Delhi Public School, Mathura Road, New Delhi that was at a brisk-walking distance from my place.
 I did my Bachelors in English Honours at Hans Raj College in University of Delhi.

 I backed it up with a Masters in Mass Communication and Certificate in Public Relations.
 My major growing up influences are Bruce Lee (Tao of Jeet Kune Do) and I learnt Judo and Karate (Shotokan style).
 My major musical, satirical and anti-establishment influence is Frank Zappa (one of the greatest American avant-garde music composer, political rebel).